dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 ### Objectives
 Here are just a few recommendation to improve logging performance
-- Problem 1: logging in the Hot Path.
-    - 1. Avoid logging in the Hot Path.
+- Recommendation for logging in the Hot Path:
-    - 2. Change log filtering, leaving only ERROR logs in the Hot Path.
+  - Change log filtering, leaving only ERROR logs in the Hot Path.
+  - Avoid logging in the Hot Path when possible.
+  - Write only fraction of logs
+- Recommendation for expensive operation inside logs:
-- Problem 2: expensive operation inside logs.
+  - Avoid expensive operation inside logs.
+- Recommendation for excessive logging:
+  - Avoid excessive logging when possible
+- Recommendation for logging large messages:
-  - 1. TBD
+  -

 ### Flow 2: [TBD]()